treeplus/go-full-course/README.md

   - Compiles into single binary (machine code)
   - Consistent across different OS
 - go packages is a collectin of source files
+- Go is statically typed language
+- Only have the "for loop"

 ## Command